UniRegensburg/mme-ws2020-projekte-brainstorming-2/server/src/interfaces/Readme.md

 **Join Room**

-Join a room with username and get the cnavas data
+Join a room with username and get the canvas data

 ```typescript
 interface WSJoinRoomRequest {